anniehedgpeth/workflow/basic-chef-fluency.md

 ## CHEF DK
 *Candidates	should	understand:*

 The	Chef DK	value	proposition
+ - When the Chef DK is installed on your workstation, you're able to develop with Chef and therefor able to completely configure your infrastructure.

-Specific	features	of	test-driven	development	(TDD) Tools	packaged	in	Chef DK
+Specific features of test-driven development (TDD)
+ - TDD allows you to develop based on red/green/refactor.
+You first test for the desired state, and when it fails you write the desired state in your recipe.
+You then test again, and it passes.

+Tools packaged in Chef DK
+ - Chef-client and OHAI
+ - Chef CLI
+ - InSpec / ChefSpec / Cookstyle / Foodcritic
+ - Chef provisioning
+ - Knife / Berks / Spork
+ - Test Kitchen

 ## TEST KITCHEN
 *Candidates	should understand:*

 The Test Kitchen value proposition
+ - Test Kitchen is at the heart of TDD within Chef.
+Being able to test your configuration before changing the state of your machine is invaluable.

 What TDD is
  - Test Driven Development is....

 The platforms supported by Test Kitchen
+ -

 How to include Test Kitchen in a pipeline
+ -

 Basic `kitchen` commands
+ - `kitchen create`
+ - `kitchen converge`
+ - `kitchen login`
+ - `kitchen verify`
+ - `kitchen destroy`
+ - `kitchen test`

 Basic `kitchen` configuration
+ - Driver - What is creating your VM?
+ - Provisioner - What is running Chef?
+ - Verifier - What is running the tests? (probably InSpec)
+ - Transport - What are you using to remote to a machine?
+ - Suites - What are the machines are you making?
+ - Platform - What OS are you using?

 # DESCRIBING WHAT CHEF IS
 ## PRODUCTS AND FEATURES
 *Candidates should understand:*

 [**The	Chef	Automate	value	proposition**](https://www.chef.io/automate/)
  - "Effective cross-team collaboration" Chef Automate tracks and tests dependencies between projects and teams.
 Deploy safely, even in a multi-team, multi-project environment where there are complex interdependencies.